viperleed/viperleed/doc/content/parameters/beamincidence.rst

 :math:`0 < \phi_{step} \leq \phi_{max} – \phi_{min}`.

-**AMI**: Isn't this redundant now that we have FD calculations?
+**TODO Florian**: Isn't this redundant now that we have FD calculations?
 In my limited experience, this works reasonably well, even without Delta+Search for each angle combination.